hasanlatif/imutils_js/README.md

 /*image:on which translation is required x:translation along x_axis
 y:translation along y-axis
-returns output image which has to be shown in canvas element */
+returns:output image which has to be shown in canvas element */
 ```
 * ## Rotation